-The Romans The Empire and its impact on Britain (Boudicca)
+The Romans The Empire and its impact on Britain (Boudicca) I know how to find Rome on a map and show the position of Rome in context of Europe.
+I know when the Roman invasion of Britain took place and put key events on a timeline.
+I know the reasons the Romans invaded Britain.
+I know who resisted the Roman invasion and the consequences of this resistance.
+I know the effects of the Roman invasion on life in England.
+I can explain how the lives of wealthy people were different from the lives of

-- I know how to find Rome on a map and show the position of Rome in context of Europe. - I know when the Roman invasion of Britain took place and put key events on a timeline. - I know the reasons the Romans invaded Britain. - I know who resisted the Roman invasion and the consequences of this resistance. - I know the effects of the Roman invasion on life in England. - I can explain how the lives of wealthy people were different from the lives of poorer people. - I can explain how historic items and artefacts can be used to help build up a picture of life in the past. - I can explain some of the times when Britain has been invaded. - I can explain how an event from the past has shaped our life today. - I can research what it was like for children in a given period of history - I can plot events on a timeline using centuries. - I can use my mathematical skills to round up time differences into centuries and decades. - I can research two versions of an event and explain how they differ. - I can present my findings to an audience.
+- I can explain how historic items and artefacts can be used to help build up a - I can explain now historic items and artefacts can be used to help build up a picture of life in the past. - I can explain some of the times when Britain has been invaded. - I can explain how an event from the past has shaped our life today. - I can research what it was like for children in a given period of history - I can plot events on a timeline using centuries. - I can use my mathematical skills to round up time differences into centuries and decades. - I can research two versions of an event and explain how they differ. - I can present my findings to an audience.